 Unfortunately for us, picking out the best two way radio that won’t waste your time and money isn’t always as easy as we might like.

-That’s why I’m going to help you not only find some of the best walkie talkies available, but understand what qualities to look for when selecting your next walkie talkie.
+That’s why I’m going to help you not only find some of the top walkie talkies available, but understand what qualities to look for when selecting your next walkie talkie.

 By the end of this article you’re going to have a solid understanding of what makes a good two way radio and what to avoid altogether when purchasing.

-Quick Answer: The 7 Best Walkie Talkies For 2018
+Quick Answer: The 7 Best Rated Walkie Talkies For 2021

 - Motorola MR350R FRS/GMRS Two-Way Radio